 Through Time The Olympics From Ancient Greece to the Present Day by Richard Platt, illustrated by Manuela Cappon

 This book gives our kids the background information that no one else in your family will know.
 It’s fascinating stuff — I just learned from my daughter all about the number of swimming pools needed in an Olympic Games.
 From Paris, 1900 to London 2012, we get a glimpse of each host city as well as information about the Games.

 Once Upon a Dream: From Perrault’s Sleeping Beauty to Disney’s Maleficent

 This is a dense book for older readers but if you or your kids are curious about the history of Sleeping Beauty starting with the story first published by Charles Perrault in 1697, and continuing on with all the adaptations by various illustrators and writers, then this book is for you.

 Harry Potter Page to Screen: The Complete Filmmaking Journey by Bob McCabe

 Last year 9-year old AJ’s favorite Christmas gift was Harry Potter Film Wizardry, a book she still reads over and over – just this morning in fact, she was curled up on the couch reading it before school.
 Even though I haven’t let her see all the movies, I’m going to buy her this newest Harry Potter movie book, Page to Screen.
-It’s a whooping 531 pages!
+It’s a whopping 531 pages!
 HUGE, right?
-This ultimate Harry Potter movie bible gives readers, besides a workout lifting the thing, stories, photographs, memorabilia, cinematic history and the film-making techniques from each of the movies.
+This ultimate Harry Potter movie bible gives readers, besides a workout lifting the thing, stories, photographs, memorabilia, cinematic history, and the film-making techniques from each of the movies.